gabriverga/gs-ply-converter/README.md

 # GS PLY → RGB PLY Converter

 A browser-based tool to convert Gaussian Splatting `.ply` files into standard RGB point clouds, no installation required.
+I created this tool after running into a problem while exporting .ply files from World Labs.

 ---